 This September and October – we’ll be running steam trains!
 Come on down and experience the sights and sounds and smells of riding behind a real steam locomotive!
 Click here to purchase tickets!

-The Stewartstown Railroad, chartered in 1884, is one of the oldest, continuously running common-carrier railroad companies (STRT) in existance, providing freight and passenger service to southern York County, Pennsylvania, since 1885.
-Known as a “short-line” railroad, the Stewartstown Railroad owns 7.4 miles of track which runs from Stewartstown, PA to an interchange in New Freedom, Pennsylvania with the former Northern-Central Railway (NCR).
-The former NCR is 18 miles in length and runs from New Freedom to the city of York, Pennsylvania, serving as the Stewartstown’s only connection to the National Rail Network.
+The Stewartstown Railroad, chartered in 1884, is one of the oldest, continuously running common-carrier railroad companies (STRT) in existence.
+It has providing freight and passenger service to southern York County, Pennsylvania, since 1885.
+Known as a “short-line” railroad, the Stewartstown Railroad operates over 7.4 miles of track which runs from Stewartstown, PA to an interchange in New Freedom, Pennsylvania with the former Northern-Central Railway (NCR).

 The Stewartstown Railroad served mostly farmers and a handful of small manufacturing firms in its early years.
 Unlike many railroads of the past, the Stewartstown Railroad was able to survive the Great Depression and the shift of shipping from rail to truck that occurred in the late 1950’s as a result of improved roads and highways.
 This was made possible by switching from Steam Engines to Gas-powered locomotives.
 Despite a decline in business through the 1960’s, a small group of loyal supporters (many of whom held stock in the company) utilized the Stewartstown Railroad until 1972 when Hurricane Agnes struck.